w7sst/MorseRunner/Readme.txt

     has no effect in the WPX and HST competition modes.

   Additional simulator settings
     Setup/CW Min Rx Speed - Set a speed below the CW Speed.
-If 0 it behaves like the original MorseRunner Setup/CW Max Rx Speed - Set a speed above the CW Speed.
-If 0 it behaves like the original MorseRunner Setup/NR Digits       - The number of digits of the DX Station NR Setup/CWOps Number    - CWOps ID number used on the CWT Contest
+0 behaves like the original MorseRunner Setup/CW Max Rx Speed - Set a speed above the CW Speed.
+0 behaves like the original MorseRunner Setup/NR Digits       - The number of digits of the DX Station NR Setup/CWOps Number    - CWOps ID number used on the CWT Contest

+    Farnsworth: For the K1USN SST contest only.
+Character wpm speed can be set by changing the number for "FarnsworthCharacterRate=25" entry in the MorseRunner.ini file found in the install folder and restarting the program.

 STARTING A CONTEST
   The selected contest can be started in one of four modes.